Aghast365/ecommerce-project/README.md

 these components were used to style components throughout the site.
 In particular, react-bootstrap was used for most popups/dropdown menus.

-running the command `npm install` in the main directory should automatically install all these packages if they have not been installed already
+## Setup

+with nodejs installed,

+ 1. clone the github repository at https://github.com/Aghast365/ecommerce-project
+ 2. run `npm install` to install the dependencies
-run the command `npm start` in the main directory to start the dev server
+ 3. run `npm start` to start the dev server

 ## Features